SwatiDatalance/BMI_Calculator/README.md

 # BMI_Calculator

-In this project, we are creating BMI Calculator in Python using Jupyter.
+In this project, we are creating BMI Calculator in Python using Jupyter Notebook IDE.

 BMI calculator is used to calculate your Body Mass Index (BMI).
 Body Mass Index, or BMI, is a measurement of body fat based on hheight and weight.